by Craig Hawes

 Flexible Cast size to suit YOUR group numbers, from 27 actors upwards.
 See "Casting" tab below.

 Unlimited chorus parts - as many as you like!

 Both these CDs include Overture, ALL Songs, Special Effects, Play Ons and Play Offs in the order you need them enabling production and direction to take place without specialist musical expertise.

-BRAND NEW Scores available
+Piano Scores available

 Grade 5/6 standard Performance Score (encompasses Overture, ALL Play Ons and Play Offs, Songs, Link Music, Cues and Chord Symbols) and Grade 2/3 standard Rehearsal Score.
 Check them out on the "Script & Songs" tab below.

 Age range: Key Stage 2 Production (7-11 years)